Grand Rapids - Saugatuck

-The Network is West Michigan's LGBT Community Center at 343 Atlas Avenue SE, a place for men's, women's, youth, and transgender groups, plus the Book Club to meet along with other community events.
-They also sponsor the West Michigan Pride Festival every summer and their fundraising Gala each February.
+The Grand Rapids Pride Center is West Michigan's LGBT Community Center at 343 Atlas Avenue SE, a place for men's, women's, youth, and transgender groups, plus the Book Club, along with other community events.
+They also sponsor the Grand Rapids Pride Festival every summer and a fundraising Gala each February.

 Based in Metro Detroit, PrideSource also covers news and lists events for Grand Rapids, and elsewhere in Michigan.

 For map locations and website links to the businesses below, and more, see our gay Grand Rapids listings pages.

 Grand Rapids is a liberal enclave within a otherwise conservative part of Michigan.
 As in most such areas, gay people of all kinds tend to stick together and find more in common than in large cities where every group has their own turf.
 Bars here welcome a wide range of ages, from 18 years-old (to enter, not to drink) to much older people, both men and women, all mixing together.
 The gay bars are in the downtown area within a couple of blocks from the intersection of Fulton Street and Division Avenue.